This article has been updated from a previous version.

 Most of us don’t have the money it takes to buy a new car in cash.

 But there are many upsides to buying a new vehicle right now.
-New vehicles are increasingly being made with more advanced safety features; the government is offering attractive rebates and incentives for new electric or zero-emissions vehicles, in particular.
-And dealerships are regularly rolling out 0% financing offers in an effort to get you into the driver’s seat of a nice, new car.
+New vehicles are increasingly being made with more advanced safety features; the government is still offering attractive rebates and incentives for new electric or zero-emissions vehicles (though the fund has dwindled significantly); and dealerships are regularly rolling out 0% financing offers in an effort to get you into the driver’s seat of a nice, new car.

 Because your dealer has a quota they have to sell each month and year, you’ll often see ads for 0% financing on new cars throughout the year.
 In order to qualify for the 0% offer, however, you usually need a pretty stellar credit score of at least 700 according to several sites, and because dealers are very strict with the criteria, this limits the number of people who can drive off in a new car owing no interest on their monthly payments.